Germany Employer of Record

 The Maternity Protection Act ensures that female employees suffer no financial disadvantages as a result of maternity.

-Female employees may not be employed for eight weeks after giving birth or 12 weeks for premature or multiple births.
+Expectant mothers may not work for six weeks prior to their due date unless they have declared that they agree to do so.
+They also may not work for eight weeks after giving birth or 12 weeks for premature or multiple births.
 During the period of leave, employees are eligible for maternity benefits from health insurance.

-Employees who work a five-day workweek are entitled to a minimum of 20 days per year in addition to public holidays, and collective bargaining agreements or works agreements may grant additional days off.
+Employees who work a five-day workweek are entitled to a minimum of 20 days per year in addition to public holidays, and those who work a six-day week are entitled to 24 days plus public holidays.
+Collective bargaining agreements or works agreements may grant additional days off.
 It’s typical for German employees to have five to six weeks of paid annual leave.

 - New Year’s Day